knative/eventing/docs/eventing-api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Filters is an experimental field that conforms to CNCF CloudEvents Subscriptions
+<p>Filters is an experimental field that conforms to the CNCF CloudEvents Subscriptions
 API.
-It&rsquo;s An array of filter expressions that evaluates to true or false.
+It&rsquo;s an array of filter expressions that evaluate to true or false.
 If any filter expression in the array evaluates to false, the event MUST NOT be sent to the Subscriber.
-If all the filter expressions in the array evaluates to true, the event MUST be attempted to be delivered.
+If all the filter expressions in the array evaluate to true, the event MUST be attempted to be delivered.
 Absence of a filter or empty array implies a value of true.
-In the event of users specifying both Filter and Filters, then the later will override the first.
+In the event of users specifying both Filter and Filters, then the latter will override the former.
-This will allow our users to try out the effect of the new filters field without compromising existing Filter objects and try it out on existing Trigger objects.</p>
+This will allow users to try out the effect of the new Filters field without compromising the existing attribute-based Filter and try it out on existing Trigger objects.</p>
 </td>
 </tr>